dinamade/dinamade/README.md

-Hi, I am a junior at the University of Pennsylvania majoring in Cinema and Media Studies and Political Science.
+Hi, I am a junior at the University of Pennsylvania majoring in Political Science and Cinema and Media Studies.
 I code for fun :)